Articles

 What are the penalties for GLBA noncompliance in higher education?

-Noncompliance with the Gramm-Leach-Bliley Act (GLBA) in higher education can lead to a cascade of penalties that are both immediate and long-lasting.
-Initial actions often involve sharing audit findings related to safeguard deficiencies with the Federal Trade Commission (FTC), the regulator for GLBA, as well as the Federal Student Aid’s Postsecondary Institution Cybersecurity Team.
+Noncompliance with the Gramm-Leach-Bliley Act (GLBA) in higher education can lead to a cascade of immediate and long-lasting penalties.
+Initial actions often involve sharing audit findings related to safeguard deficiencies with the Federal Trade Commission (FTC), the regulator for GLBA, and the Federal Student Aid’s Postsecondary Institution Cybersecurity Team.
 Both entities could take further actions based on these findings.

-Noncompliance with the Gramm-Leach-Bliley Act (GLBA) in higher education can lead to a cascade of penalties that are both immediate and long-lasting.
+Noncompliance with the Gramm-Leach-Bliley Act (GLBA) in higher education can lead to a cascade of immediate and long-lasting penalties.

 Legal penalties are delineated under Section 523 of the GLBA, which allows institutions to incur fines of up to $100,000 and individuals responsible for violations to face imprisonment for up to five years, extendable to ten years for repeat offenses.

-However, the most severe and final action that could be taken is the disabling of an institution’s access to the Department of Education’s information systems.
-This step, as highlighted in the February 2020 Electronic Announcement, would effectively nullify an institution’s ability to administer Student Financial Aid (SFA), severely impacting their capacity to enroll most students.
+However, the most severe and final action that could be taken is disabling an institution’s access to the Department of Education’s information systems.
+This step, as highlighted in the February 2020 Electronic Announcement, would effectively nullify an institution’s ability to administer Student Financial Aid (SFA), severely impacting its capacity to enroll most students.

 The risk of a security breach also looms large, potentially leading to unauthorized access or disclosure of sensitive student information.
-Such an event could compel the institution to pay substantial ransoms for data retrieval, with no assurance of data return.
-Beyond the immediate financial toll, these security lapses can inflict lasting damage on an institution’s reputation, causing students to question its credibility.
+Such an event could compel the institution to pay substantial ransoms for data retrieval without assurance of data return.
+Beyond the immediate financial toll, these security lapses can damage an institution’s reputation, causing students and the general public to question its credibility.

 Understand the GLBA Safeguards Rule